Modes of operation

 TraceEvent(_NTO_TRACE_STARTNOSTATE);

-These commands are similar, except that _NTO_TRACE_STARTNOSTATE suppresses the initial system state information (which includes thread IDs and the names of processes).
+These commands are similar, except that _NTO_TRACE_STARTNOSTATE suppresses the initial system state information (which includes thread IDs and names of processes).
 This information is overwritten when the kernel reuses the buffer; if you're logging events in ring mode, you can capture the process names by issuing an _NTO_TRACE_START command followed by _NTO_TRACE_STOP after you've finished tracing.

 • To stop tracing, use the _NTO_TRACE_STOP command: